 2-3 tbsp tomato paste, water

-salt, black pepper, dried oregano and thyme to taste
+1/2 cube vegetable broth, salt, black pepper, dried oregano and thyme

 (Note: if you use ready made tomato sauce don’t use the spices)

-– Add the meat and fry it a bit but not completely.
+– Chop onions fine; in a pan heat butter or ghee and saute onions until transparent; add the meat and fry it a bit but not completely.
 Remove from heat.

-– Mix in rice and stir well; add parsley, salt, pepper, nutmeg, and red paprika powder.
+– Add rice to the meat and mix it well; add parsley, salt, pepper, nutmeg, and red paprika powder.
 Mix well.

-– With a spoon fill the meat-rice mix into each pepper.
+– With a spoon fill meat-rice mix into each pepper.

-– In a heavy sauce pan fill in the tomato sauce or chopped fresh, or diced tomatoes..
+– In a heavy sauce pan fill in the tomato sauce OR the chopped fresh, or diced tomatoes..
 Add herbs, spices and bring to a boil.
 Remove from heat.

 – Place the filled peppers so they won’t fall aside ( the pan should not be too big, before you fill the peppers place them into a pan to see if it is the right size).